xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 [^nightingale]: Florence Nightingale, _Mortality of the British Army, at Home, at Home and Abroad, and During the Russian War, as Compared with the Mortality of the Civil Population in England_ (London: Harrison and Sons, 1858), 1.

 [^monmonier]: Mark Monmonier, _How to Lie with Maps_ (Chicago, University of Chicago Press, 1991), 1.

+[^datasets]: In more detail, “Lines” relies on its own dataset, whereas the four other visualizations take our master file of 5,500 ICE awards and filter it in different ways for each visualization.
+For “Freezer,” it takes only 2018 awards, with values greater than 0, and then builds a network graph linking parent companies, companies, [NAICS](https://www.census.gov/eos/www/naics/) descriptions of the awards, and our own, decolonial ontology of 9 super-categories of NAICS descriptions.
+While it was relatively easy to build a one-to-many link between our categories and the NAICS descriptions, the parent/subsidiary relationships on the contractor side of things ended up being occasionally many-to-many, accounting for changes in ownership, corporate restructuring, or even, I suspect, about 20 times, simple user error up at ICE Towers.

 ---